Gainsborough Gardens

 Gainsborough Gardens is a private road in Hampstead, in the London Borough of Camden.
 The road is arranged in an oval crescent around a central garden.
 It was laid out towards the end of the nineteenth century and influenced by the Bedford Park development in south west London.
 Many of its houses are grade II listed with Historic England.
 Notable former residents include the songwriter Gary Osborne, the historian Bernard M. Allen, and author John le Carré.

 History

-It was laid out on land that belonged to the Wells and Campden Charity Trust overseen by H.S.
-Legg, the surveyor of the trust between 1882 and 1895.
+It was laid out on land that belonged to the Wells and Campden Charity Trust overseen by Henry Simpson Legg, architect and surveyor of the Trust between 1882 and 1895.
 The creation and aesthetics of Gainsborough Gardens was influenced by the Bedford Park development in Chiswick, in south west London.

 In 1934 The Times stated that the residents of Gainsborough Gardens "...enjoy privacy and quietude as there are gates and lodges, and few, except an occasional visitor out of curiosity, enter the gardens unless to call at one of the houses".
 It is protected under the London Squares Preservation Act 1931.